MissStrong/ICS4U/Unit 1/Note 1 - Introduction to Java.md

 You would have learned about functions in your Grade 11 computer science course.
 A method is a function that is contained in a class.
 Since every function in Java is contained in a class, every function in Java is a method.
 The words *method* and *function* can be used interchangeably in Java.

-When defining a method, you would write the following, in order:
+When defining a method, we would write the following, in order:

 1. `public`, `private`, or `protected` (or leave it blank for package-private)
 2. `static` (or leave it blank if it's non-static)